 Adding solar panels to your building can help you reduce utility bills and improve local air quality.
 To help your process the City's Building Division has created a Solar PV Submittal Requirements Form (#4613) to outline the necessary permitting steps for installations.
-For more info, visit the City's Sustainability Center.
+For more info, visit our Residential Solar Energy page.

 Low-income families may be eligible for Solar PV systems at little or no cost through a special California incentive.
 For more info, visit the non-profit GRID Alternatives.